 Stockholm corridor into the US

 Lagom is a virtue at home.
-It reads as missing conviction in America.
+It lands as missing conviction in America.

-US market architecture for Stockholm-headquartered tech operators, Swedish industrials, biotech and medtech firms, Nordic family-office capital, Swedish defense and dual-use technology, and forestry and bioeconomy operators.
+US marketing for Stockholm-headquartered tech operators, Swedish industrials, biotech and medtech firms, Nordic family-office capital, Swedish defense and dual-use technology, and forestry and bioeconomy operators.
 Series C and pre-IPO scale at home does not, on its own, deliver US-revenue scale.
-The fix is US-frame translation, not capability building.
+The fix is US buyer-language rewrite, not capability building.

 American buyers sort fast on three signals: category anchor, outcome claim, and US peer set.
 Stockholm materials lead with design, sustainability, and process discipline and tend to under-claim on the US outcome.
 The work is to translate the Swedish identity into a US-legible commercial position, with the design and the sustainability carrying behind a clearer US category claim and a sharper US peer set.

 The Stockholm operator does not have a product gap.
 The product is good.
 The team is good.
-The American buyer is reading the Lagom register and walking away unsure whether the firm wants the deal.
+The American buyer is scoring the Lagom register and walking away unsure whether GMA wants the deal.
 House view on Stockholm to US entry

 Verticals carried through the corridor.